forkymcforkface/RGBPi-Extra/README.md

  **Important Notes**
 - Please use [Discussions](https://github.com/forkymcforkface/RGBPi-Extra/discussions) or [Issues](https://github.com/forkymcforkface/RGBPi-Extra/issues) if you have questions or issues.
-- YOU MUST UNINSTALL RGBPI-EXTRA IF YOU ARE REFLASHING YOUR SD CARD OR MOVING YOUR USB DRIVE TO A Pi5(SETTINGS > REMOVE)
+- YOU MUST UNINSTALL RGBPI-EXTRA IF YOU ARE REFLASHING YOUR SD CARD (SETTINGS > REMOVE)
 - DO NOT INSTALL RGBPI-EXTRA IF YOU ONLY USE AN SD CARD.
 - GAMEPAD REQUIRED TO NAVIGATE RGBPI-EXTRA UI